 Does your Black Friday deal involve a mail-in rebate?
 Be careful, because you’ll probably pay a lot more than you were expecting at checkout, and rebate redemption rates are generally below 50%.
 And even among those who do request a rebate, they might find that the manufacturer makes the process too complicated to be worthwhile.

 Finally, if you’re really intent on a specific item but missed your chance, swing back by the retailer later in the day.
 Someone might have already returned theirs, so the first place you should check is in the returns section, usually located near customer service.

-Tips for Increasing Comfort & Having Fun this Black Friday
+Tips for Increasing Comfort on Black Friday

 Remember: If you’re not having fun, then why put yourself through it?
 Attitude is everything on Black Friday and if you’re not positive, you’re already starting off on the wrong foot.

 Sure, you can have a lot of fun on Black Friday, but make a “plan of attack” in advance and keep your game face on.
 Black Friday isn’t they day for wandering around and window shopping.

 We talked about parking apps above, but you can also find mall maps online to help you figure out which stores to hit first.

 Also to increase your effectiveness (and your fun), why not go shopping with a couple friends?
 Each of you can fan out to different areas in order to snag the best deals, and enjoy some chatting while you’re waiting in line.

 Bring something to keep you entertained while you wait in the long lines (after all, this is mostly what you’ll be doing).